Head lice infestation: Medications

 Many medications can kill lice.
 Dimethicone is between 70% and 97% effective, with a low rate of side effects, and is thus considered the preferred treatment.
 Dimethicone is a silicone oil with a low surface tension and the propensity to coat surfaces perfectly.
-It is thought to work not by suffocation or poisoning, but by blocking water excretion, which causes insects to die from physiological stress either through prolonged immobilisation or disruption of internal organs such as the gut.
+It is thought to work not by suffocation or poisoning, but by blocking water excretion, which causes insects to die from physiological stress either through prolonged immobilization or disruption of internal organs such as the gut.
 There is no evidence of pesticide resistance.

 Ivermectin is around 80% effective, but can cause local skin irritation.
 Malathion has an effectiveness of around 90%, but there's the possibility of toxicity.
 Pyrethroids such as permethrin, while commonly used, have lower rates of effectiveness due to the resistance among lice.
 Effectiveness varies from 10 to 80%, depending on the population studied.
 Medications within a lotion appear to work better than those within a shampoo.
 Benzyl alcohol appears effective, but it is unclear if it is better than standard treatments.
 Abametapir was approved for medical use in the United States in July 2020.

 Resistance to several commonly used treatments is increasing worldwide, with patterns of resistance varying by region.
 Head lice have demonstrated resistance to permethrin, malathion, phenothrin, and carbaryl in several countries around the world.
 A previous method used to delay resistance included utilizing a rotating list of recommended insecticides by health authorities.
 The mosaic model is the current recommendation, in which it is advised to use one product for a treatment course, followed by a different insecticide from another substance class if the first treatment fails.